 This is the final point to make explicit:

 You do not need better boundaries because boundaries were never the root problem.
 You need clearer thought about responsibility, identity, and what is actually yours to carry.
 They simply remain.
+Insight reveals the pattern - but change only holds when authority sits above thought.

 Reflection Questions